WSU Sociology Symposium

 Each year, Shocker Sociology Club and the Sociology Department team up to sponsor a symposium to showcase the sociological scholarship happening here at Wichita State.
 We hope you will consider submitting a proposal for a presentation.

 Benefits: The Sociology Symposium is a great opportunity to present your work and to share what you have found to be most interesting and exciting.
-You will gain experience in public speaking, improve your presentation skills, learn from other presenters, and add a line to your resume or curriculum vita!
+You will gain experience in public speaking, improve your presentation skills, learn from other presenters (including alumni, & faculty), and add a line to your resume or curriculum vita!

-Possible Topics: At previous symposiums, students and faculty have presented on a number of different topics.
-These presentations range from norm violations completed for Intro to Sociology (SOC 111), a video created for a class on Media and Society (SOC 399), a review of existing literature on midwives, content analysis of parenting magazines, an exploration of gentrification patterns utilizing Census data, a panel on experiences conducting survey research (SOC 512), and a MA thesis on religion and health.
-We are interested in highlighting all kinds of research at all levels and from a range of different methods.
+Possible Topics: We are interested in highlighting all kinds of sociologically relevant research and applied experiences utilizing a range of different methods.
 For example, you could share your experiences from a co-op or internship you completed, your findings from a class project, a paper using library research, or a research project from a Sociology course or McNair program.
+At previous symposiums, students and faculty have presented on a number of different topics.
+These presentations range from norm violations completed for Intro to Sociology (SOC 111), a video created for a class on Media and Society (SOC 399), a review of existing literature on midwives, content analysis of parenting magazines, an exploration of gentrification patterns utilizing Census data (SOC 534), a panel on experiences conducting survey research (SOC 512), and a MA thesis on religion and health.
 [Note: you can review programs from past symposiums for further examples of presentations.
 Just scroll further down this page.]

 How to Submit: If you are interested in presenting at our October symposium, you will submit a 200-300 summary of your project, paper, or presentation.
 Your summary or abstract should include your topic and/or research questions, the method or experience (e.g. library research, survey, interviews, internship experience, class experiment, etc), and a brief preview of any findings, main themes, or insights gained.